Bed and Breakfast in Chianti near Badia a Passignano

 The monastery of the Saint Michael Archangel Abbey in Passignano, better known by the name of the hamlet, Badia a Passignano, is one of the most fascinating historical and landscape tourist destinations in the entire Florentine Chianti area.

 Badia a Passignano is known for its beautiful monastery and its historic churches that are part of the complex, as well as the gently rolling hills of the Tuscan landscape surrounding it.
+In the barrels of the ancient cellars of the Badia, the famous Chianti Antinori wine is aged.

 There are no words to describe the emotion you will feel when you see Badia a Passignano.
 The spectacular monastery is nestled among the cypress trees on the top of a hill where it dominates the entire area.